 Barbie Ross, a Houston native with a lifelong Hollywood obsession, spent her childhood watching sitcoms, collecting celebrity autographs, and dreaming of becoming a writer in Los Angeles.
-After earning a Psychology degree from St. Edward’s University, she began her LA journey, securing film/TV internships and soon after was crowned “TV’s Biggest Fan” by CBS.
+After earning a Psychology degree from St. Edward’s University in Austin, she moved to LA and secured entertainment internships at Anderson Group Public Relations, De Line Pictures, and Universal Pictures.

-Prior to joining the UCLA Screenwriting MFA Program in 2023, Barbie accumulated a wide range of professional experiences; including roles as a personal assistant, nanny, script reader, customer service representative, university communications specialist and social media manager, high school reunion chair, Apple Store specialist, preschool assistant teacher, holistic nutritionist, professional matchmaker, and bowling league organizer.
+Barbie has accumulated a wide range of professional experiences; including more than a decade as a Personal Assistant to a high-profile family, as well as a nanny, script reader, customer service representative, university communications specialist / social media manager, high school reunion chair, Apple Store specialist, pre-school assistant teacher, holistic nutritionist, professional matchmaker, and bowling league organizer.

 (Hour-Long Pilot)